smith1511/hpc/slurm-on-centos7.1-hpc/README.md

-# Azure CentOS 7.1 HPC ARM Template
+# SLURM on CentOS 7.1 HPC ARM Template

 Deploys a SLURM cluster with head node and n worker nodes.